David Dowell

 After thirty-three years in a relatively successful career where I felt like “a square peg in a round hole,” both my internal and external life fell apart until, ultimately, I ‘lost’ everybody and everything once dear to me and, above all I suppose, myself.

 Whilst the warning signs had been there for a long time, I ignored them and disregarded all the words of advice and even pleas to stop doing what I was doing to myself.
-Critically, I ignored my self-care and self-compassion, developing unhelpful and ultimately destructive coping mechanisms and experiencing burnout on a few occassions.
-Thankfully, after unsustainable attempts at ‘masking’ what was really going on, I reached out for help and have found myself enjoying life more than ever, probably because I am more grateful and self-aware now, even through the many challenges that life has a tendency to throw at us.
+Critically, I ignored my self-care and self-compassion, developing unhelpful and ultimately destructive coping mechanisms and experiencing burnout.
+After unsustainable attempts at ‘masking’ what was really going on, I finally reached out for help and have found myself over the past five plus years making the most of life, or as I have often heard it expressed 'just being', largely because I am more thankful and self-aware now, and also have found a meaning and purpose to my life, in spite of the many challenges life has a tendency to throw at us.
+Training to be a counsellor and psychotherapist has been one of the ways in which I have found meaning and purpose in my life.

-I have lived experience of ADHD, in particular late-stage diagnosis, and how to come to terms with the implications and consequences of such a diagnosis, including learning to manage the sometimes challenging presentations involved in ADHD and the anger that can be felt as a result of receiving a late diagnosis.
-I also deal with individuals experiencing problems with self-image and self-worth, whether as a result of suffering from such early years issues as silent treatment when a child or having suffered gaslighting or emotional and mental abuse in adult relationships at the hands of those seeking to bully, coerce and control others.
+I have lived experience of ADHD, in my case, a late-in-life diagnosis.
+I understand and can 'feel' the difficulties in coming to terms with the implications and consequences of such a diagnosis, including learning to manage often challenging presentations associated with ADHD such as Rejection Sensitive Dysphoria ('RSD') and sometimes anger that can be experienced about years 'wasted' or made unnecessarily difficult before receiving a diagnosis.
+I also deal with individuals experiencing problems with self-image and self-worth, whether as a result of suffering from ACEs, silent treatment when a child or having suffered gaslighting or emotional and mental abuse in adult relationships at the hands of those seeking to bully, coerce and control others.

 Qualifications